Sp1l/jellyfin.org/docs/general/post-install/networking/8_reverse-proxy/apache.md

 :::caution

 HTTP is insecure.
 The following configuration is provided for ease of use only.
 If you are planning on exposing your server over the Internet you should setup HTTPS.
-[Let's Encrypt](https://letsencrypt.org/getting-started/) can provide free TLS certificates which can be installed easily via [certbot](https://certbot.eff.org/).
+[Let's Encrypt](https://letsencrypt.org/getting-started/) can provide free TLS certificates which can be installed easily with Apache's [mod_md](https://httpd.apache.org/docs/2.4/mod/mod_md.html).

 :::